Robert Austin (artist): Biography

 He then returned to teaching at the Royal College of Art as Professor of Engraving from 1946.
 Austin acted as an advisor on the design of banknotes to the Bank of England between 1956 and 1961 and designed the ten shillings and one pound notes issued in the early 1960s.

-Austin was elected a Fellow of the Royal Society of Painter-Etchers and Engravers (R.E.) in 1927 and succeeded Malcolm Osborne to become the Society's President from 1962 to 1970.
-He was elected a full member of the Royal Watercolour Society (R.W.S.) in 1934 and served as President from 1957 to 1973.
+Austin was elected a Fellow of the Royal Society of Painter-Etchers and Engravers (R.E.) in 1927 and succeeded Malcolm Osborne to become the Society's president from 1962 to 1970.
+He was elected a full member of the Royal Watercolour Society (R.W.S.) in 1934 and served as president from 1957 to 1973.
 He was elected an Associate of the Royal Academy in 1939 and to the full membership (R.A.) in 1949 as an engraver.

 Austin was married to the writer Ada May Harrison for whom he illustrated a number of books.
-They had a son, Robert, and two daughters, Rachel and Clare.
-In 1936 he purchased an old Methodist chapel in Burnham Overy Staithe in North Norfolk and converted it into a studio where he could look out onto the beautiful marshes and landscape and paint.
+Ada's sister Rose was married to the sculptor and Royal Academician James Woodford.
+Robert and Ada had a son, also Robert, and two daughters, Rachel and Clare.
+In 1936 the artist purchased an old Methodist chapel in Burnham Overy Staithe in North Norfolk and converted it into a studio where he could look out onto the beautiful marshes and landscape and paint.
 He used to paint in the early hours of the morning because he liked the light best at that time.